 Renters' Readiness...what is it?

 The Renters' Readiness Certification (RRC) is a series of free courses offered to the community by the Housing Stabilization Center that provide tenants with powerful tools to become a knowledgeable renter.

-The series consists of 3 courses per month, usually on three consecutive Fridays.
+The series consists of 4 courses per month, usually on four consecutive Fridays.
 These classes are FREE and open to all housing shoppers, service providers, landlords and community members.
-RRC is brought to you by a partnership between the Housing Stabilization Center at Associated Ministries, Tacoma Housing Authority, Pierce County Housing Authority, Vadis, Sound Outreach, and Spinnaker Property Management.
+RRC is brought to you by a partnership between the Housing Stabilization Center at Associated Ministries, Tacoma Housing Authority, Pierce County Housing Authority, Fair Housing Center of Washington, Sound Outreach, and Spinnaker Property Management.

-Course #1: Accessing Community Resources - Maintain your rental housing by utilizing community resources that offset costs in other areas of your life.
-Also hear expert tips on how to search for housing, understanding the lease, and become a strong renter.
+Maintain your rental housing by utilizing community resources that offset costs in other areas of your life.
+Also hear expert tips on how to search for housing, understand your lease, and become a knowledgeable renter.
+Instructed by Associated Ministries.

-Course #2: Financial Capability - Learn how to set a budget and improve your credit score!
-Participants who successfully complete this session gain access to ongoing programs with Sound Outreach to continue their progress towards financial stability.
+Learn how to set a budget and improve your credit score.
+Participants who successfully complete this session gain access to ongoing programs with Sound Outreach to continue their progress toward financial stability.
+Instructed by Sound Outreach.

-Course #3: Landlord/Tenant Rights & Responsibilities - Understand the rights and responsibilities under the current landlord-tenant laws in Tacoma and Washington state.
+Understand your rights and responsibilities under landlord/tenant laws in Tacoma and Washington state.
 Instructed by Mark Melsness from Spinnaker Property Management.

 Classes are free and open to the public - just register below.
-Classes are online, and live with presenters and participant interaction.
-Register for the classes ahead of time or at the time of class, and the Zoom link will be provided.
+Classes are live with presenters and participant interaction.
+Register for the classes ahead of time or at the time of class and receive updates as to when and where classes are held.